dotnet/dotnet-docker/samples/README.md

 # .NET container samples

 The following samples and guidance demonstrate how to use .NET and Docker for development, testing and production.
-You can equally use the samples for learning about containers or as the basis of your own container images.
+You can use the samples for learning about containers or as the basis of your own container images.

 Kubernetes samples are provided in the [kubernetes](kubernetes/README.md) directory.